Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Homology of the commutative graph complex

-where $\mathfrak{grt}$ denotes the Grothendieck-Teichm\"uller Lie algebra introduced by Drinfeld in \cite{Drinfeld}.
+where $\mathfrak{grt}$ denotes the Grothendieck--Teichm\"uller Lie algebra introduced by Drinfeld in~\cite{Drinfeld}.
 It is explicitly defined by generators and relations \cite{Furusho}, but little is known about its structure.
-A conjecture of Deligne, proved in \cite{BrMTZ}, states that the graded Lie algebra of the motivic Galois group of mixed Tate motives over the integers $\mathcal{MT}(\Z)$ injects into it:
+A conjecture of Deligne, proved in \cite{BrMTZ}, implies that it contains the graded Lie algebra of the motivic Galois group of mixed Tate motives over the integers $\mathcal{MT}(\Z)$: